A1ic3-g/arma-modpack-size-calculator/README.md

 2. Run the script:

     ```bash
-    python3 arma-modpack-size-tool.py
+    python3 python/arma-modpack-size-tool.py
     ```

+3. When prompted:
-3. Enter the path to the exported modpack `.html` file and the workshop folder path (`SteamLibrary/workshop/content/107410`) when prompted.
+    - Enter the path to your exported modpack `.html` file
+    - Enter the path to the Arma 3 workshop folder (e.g. `SteamLibrary/workshop/content/107410`)